tdechaize/tools_tde/How config MinGW GCC C_C++ compiler (official version) (32 bits) into CodeBlocks.md

 files for building native Windows applications; includes extensions to the MSVC runtime to support C99 functionality.
 All of MinGW's software will execute on the 64bit Windows platforms.

-Remark : MinGW "official version" is only an version 32 bits.
+**Remark** : MinGW "official version" is only an version 32 bits.
 Initials authors refuse "porting" to "true" version 64 bits.
  I don't know why, but I regret this, and it's reason of creation of "fork" : MINGW64, much up to date and "true" 64 bits.

 How to install GNU GCC Compiler C/C++ included in package Mingw32 "official version" (version gcc 9.2.0, very old today ... recent version of gcc is 14.2.0 ...  dated 01/08/2024 ...) ?

 You can download it from Internet site of Sourceforge :
 	https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe
+and click to this executable.

 With these tool, you must install all software mandatory to develop : "make", "gcc", "binutils", "win32-api", etc...
-You installation of MingW32 is, by default, on directory : C:\MingW.
+Your installation of MingW32 "official" is, by default, on directory : C:\MingW.
+### Configuration of MInGW "official" and GCC compiler into CB

 Normally, CB can detect this installation.
 But, if not, you can configure this compiler into CB by selecting main menu "Settings" then submenu "Compiler..." into IDE interface.

 After, you choose an compiler proposed : by example, "GNU GCC Compiler (default)", and you choose tab" "Toolchain executable" :
-	C:\MinGW 								(subdirectory "\bin" automatically searched after this "top" directory) compilateur C : 			gcc.exe
+	C:\MinGW 								(subdirectory "\bin" automatically searched after this "top" directory)
+	- compilateur C : 			    gcc.exe
-	compilateur C++ : 			g++.exe
+	- compilateur C++ : 			g++.exe
-	linker for dynamic lib : 	g++.exe
+	- linker for dynamic lib : 	g++.exe
-	linker for static lib : 	ar.exe
+	- linker for static lib : 	    ar.exe
-	debugger :					gdb.exe
+	- debugger :					    gdb.exe
-	resource compiler :			windres.exe
+	- resource compiler :			windres.exe
-	make program : 				mingw32-make.exe
+	- make program : 				mingw32-make.exe

 If CB don't propose different values of fields described below, you can change it.

 After,you select tab "Search directories", and into each subtab, you write with "add" button, if not searched by default :
-	to compiler : 			C:\MinGW\include
+	- to compiler : 			        C:\MinGW\include
-	to linker : 			C:\MinGW\lib
+	- to linker : 			            C:\MinGW\lib
-	to resource compiler : 	C:\MinGW\include
+	- to resource compiler : 	C:\MinGW\include

 Then, you can type this into command console Windows : "C:\MinGW\bin\gcc.exe --version"; text after must appear :